em-baggie/OpenFresh/README.md

 <br>
 <h2 align="center">Work In Progress!</h2>

-An open source AI agent for streamlining meal planning and grocery shopping.
-Retrieves relevant ingredients from chosen online recipe and uses reverse engineering to add ingredients to the user’s grocery website account for the user to check prior to ordering.
+An AI agent for streamlining grocery shopping.
+Retrieves relevant ingredients from chosen recipe and uses reverse engineering to add ingredients to the user’s Sainsbury's groceries account for the user to check prior to ordering.

 Tech Stack used:
 - TypeScript
 - Javascript (Node.js)
 - OpenAI API
 - Sainsbury's groceries API
+- Selenium WebDriver API